Check For Bowel Cancer - Screening At Home

 51 cancer gene screening PLUS pharmacogenomics uses a normal blood sample.

 31 cancer gene screening uses a saliva test.
-Taken in clinic you simply spit into the tube.
+The saliva test can be taken at home or in clinic you simply spit into the tube.

 We work with two specialist genetic testing laboratories who both registered and highly respected for specialist genetic testing.
 The laboratories uses the highest standard of genetic testing called NGS (next generation sequencing).
 This is the most accurate method.
 Some online DNA testing and family history companies use other methods such ‘genotyping’; this leads to more common false positive and negative results.
 They can be fun and quick to use but are not meant to guide medical decisions or healthcare.